Marin Municipal Water District: History

+Overview

 The Marin Municipal Water District provides clean water to about 190,000 residents and businesses in the central and southern parts of Marin County.
 The water district controls and protects over 21,000 acres of valuable watershed land.
 This watershed leads to seven different reservoirs that can be found on Mount Tamalpais and West Marin.

 Marin's water district delivers an average of 22 million gallons of water per day through its 900+ miles of pipelines and 99 pumping stations.
 All of this water is processed through two water treatment plants and one finishing plant.
 About 75% of the districts water supply come from rainfall on Mt.
 Tamalpais watershed and in the grassy hills of west Marin.
 The rainwater flow into the 7 reservoirs of Marin.

 As of 2022, the average water storage is up 106.90% than compared to 2021.
 The current storage is 59,046 AF (acre-feet) compared to the storage of 2021, which was 27,557AF for this date.